The Fraser Valley’s history of hop growing is reflected in its diverse craft breweries.

 Hops, which are a key ingredient in beer that provide bitterness, flavour and aroma, have been grown in the Fraser Valley for more than a century.
 In the 1940s and 1950s, nearly 2,000 acres of hops were under cultivation there, drawing thousands of hop pickers during harvest time at the end of each summer.
 Gradually, the industry dwindled away, but recently, hop farming has returned to this fertile agricultural region — largely thanks to the growth of craft brewing there.

 Fresh beer always tastes the best, and the Fraser Valley’s craft breweries are about as close to the farms that grow their hops as possible — in some cases, they’re neighbours.
-In Chilliwack, the epicentre of hop growing in the Valley, Chaos and Solace Craft Brewery and Old Yale Brewing showcase that connection in their beers.
+In Chilliwack, the epicentre of hop growing in the Valley, Flashback Brewing and Old Yale Brewing showcase that connection in their beers.

 Abbotsford, the largest city in the Valley, is home to Ravens Brewing and Field House Brewing.
 Nearby in Langley is Trading Post Brewing, as well as Dead Frog Brewery.

 Exploring the Fraser Valley is all about following your thirst and making new discoveries.